google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 * Conditional breakpoints: Instruct DevTools to break automatically whenever a specific condition is met.

-DevTools supports four types of conditional breakpoints:
+In regards to conditional breakpoints, there are four types of conditions you can watch for:

 * DOM mutation events: insertion, modification, deletion
 * `XMLHttpRequest`: break when a request URL contains a specific string,